microsoft/react-native-windows-samples/docs/winui3.md

 # WinUI 3 Support in RNW

 [WinUI](https://microsoft.github.io/microsoft-ui-xaml/) is the modern native UI platform of Windows.
-For more information about **WinUI 3** see [this](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/).
+For more information about **WinUI 3** see [this link](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/).

 We are working on adding **WinUI 3** support for RNW and have made some good progress towards an alpha.